victorjunnanpan/pansyntaxlab/content/presentation/_index.md

 • Li, Xiangyu (2025) 'Revisit and derive Verb-Copying Constructions in Chinese uniformly by Form-Copy', poster presented at *The Workshop on Theoretical East Asian Linguistics 14th*, the University of Southern California, Los Angeles, US, March 18th-20th.

 • Yu, Zhongyang and Victor Junnan Pan (2025).
-'Deriving Sogdian pronominal cliticization]', poster presented at *The 50th Incontro di Grammatica Generativa*, University of Padova, Italy, February 20-21.
+'Deriving Sogdian pronominal cliticization', poster presented at *The 50th Incontro di Grammatica Generativa*, University of Padova, Italy, February 20-21.

 ### 2024